DavidVentura/blog/blog/raw/disk/POST.md

    devices=/dev/loop2,/dev/loop23
 ```

-and here I thought.. 'huh, I wonder how much is necessary to build an array?':
+and here I thought..

+> huh, I wonder how much is necessary to build an array?

 ```
 $ hexdump -C device1